 Programs and resources for overseas cross cultural and intercultural encounters

-The Forum for Intercultural Leadership and Learning began in 1921 as “The Canadian School of Missions”.
-Drawing on the learnings of those decades of global engagement we resource and support overseas encounters across cultures.
-Learn more about our programs and resources for preparation for overseas mission, re-entry to Canada, and short term mission and exposure travel best practices below.
+The Forum for Intercultural Leadership and Learning (FILL) began in 1921 as The Canadian School of Missions.
+Drawing on its rich history of global engagement, FILL resources and supports overseas encounters across cultures.
+This page provides more information about our programs and resources that prepare individuals for overseas mission, re-entry into Canada, and short term mission and exposure travel best practices.

-Preparation for Overseas Mission and Ministry
+Preparation for overseas mission and ministry

-Supporting Re-entry to Canada after short or long term overseas experiences
+Supporting re-entry to Canada after short or long term overseas experiences

 Returning overseas personnel experience common themes as they discern how to live faithful to their overseas experience and relationships.